SAJForbes/HowtoTeachYourselfaForeignLanguage/README.md

-Hello and welcome to the repository for Teach Yourself a Foreign Language.
+Hello and welcome to the repository for The Language Learner's Handbook.
 Here you can find an Anki deck of the card types I use, which is a supplement to the Flashcards chapter.

-The book is available now for purchase using a pay-what-you want model on Leanpub: https://leanpub.com/howtoteachyourselfaforeignlanguage
+The book is available now for purchase using a pay-what-you want model on Leanpub: https://leanpub.com/TheLanguageLearnersHandbook

 If you'd like to make a voluntary donation, separate from the book purchase, please consider buying me a coffee: https://www.buymeacoffee.com/sajforbes